 Being charged with a DWI (driving while intoxicated charge) is not only incredibly serious but the effects can last a lifetime if not handled properly.
-Contact us immediately if you need an experienced DWI attorney to represent you and your case.
+Contact me immediately if you need an experienced DWI attorney in San Marcos, Texas, to represent you and your case.

 Arrested and Charged with a DWI

 If you have been arrested and charged with a DWI in San Marcos, elsewhere in Hays County, or in other nearby counties in Central Texas, be aware that the prosecution is prepared to move fast and hard for a conviction.
 It is imperative to immediately seek council and have them review the arrest tape and all subsequent documents associated with the DWI charge.
 It is also important to know how to avoid accidentally incriminating yourself further.
 We will thoroughly review all evidence in order to determine if there was probable cause for you to have been pulled over in the first place.
 We will also review whether or not you were read Miranda rights which detail the rights you maintain while under arrest, and if all procedures were followed by the authorities when requesting from you a field sobriety test, breathalyzer or blood sample.
 If the arresting officer did not follow proper procedures during the arrest, or if procedure was not followed while you were in police custody, your case may even be dismissed.

 Many people find that their driver’s license is suspended quite soon after the DWI charge, making it difficult to retain employment.
 If you find your license has been suspended our goal is to obtain an order from the judge providing you with an occupational license so that you can continue to go to work or school.
 If you are a student, there may be additional repercussions associated with your school.
 At the Law Office of Lance Turnbow we will do all we can to get you through the minefield of problems associated with a DUI charge.